Movement Now

-Movement Now (MN; Liike Nyt /fi/ (Note: See Syntactic gemination.), Liik; Rörelse Nu, RN) is an economically liberal political party in Finland.
+Movement Now (MN; Liike Nyt /fi/, Liik; Rörelse Nu, RN) is an economically liberal political party in Finland.
+It is positioned on the centre-right of the political spectrum.

 It was founded by then-National Coalition Party (NCP) member of parliament Harry Hjallis Harkimo and six other people as a political movement.
 The movement was registered as a party on 14 November 2019.
-It is positioned on the centre-right of the political spectrum.
-Among young people this party is 10 times more popular (9,5%) than among the general population.

 History

 On 19 April 2018, member of parliament Harry Harkimo announced that he would resign from his party, the National Coalition Party.
 On 21 April, he announced that he had founded a political movement of his own called Movement Now.
 The movement had been founded by him and seven others and registered with the Finnish Patent and Registration Office one day before Harkimo's resignation from the NCP.
 The seven founding members are Harkimo, former SDP party secretary Mikael Jungner, Alex Nieminen, Helene Auramo, Karoliina Kähönen, Sarian Antila, and Tuomas Enbuske.

 Harkimo subsequently formed a one-man parliamentary group, the Movement Now parliamentary group, in the Parliament of Finland.
 On 21 January 2019, an MP of the Blue Reform and former Speaker of the Parliament of Finland Maria Lohela announced that she would leave the Blue Reform in order to join Liike Nyt's parliamentary group.
 In addition to the Parliament, the movement has gained members in municipalities.
 The group Parempi Heinola in the city assembly of Heinola joined Liike Nyt.
 With its eight members out of a total of 43, the movement is the largest in Heinola.
 A similar association with the Uusi Jämsä group of Jämsä was agreed upon in August 2018.
 Uusi Jämsä was the third largest group in the city council when joining the movement with its six members.

 In the 2019 Finnish parliamentary election, Harkimo was elected to the parliament as the sole representative from Movement Now.
 115 candidates stood for election, short of the movement's target of 150.
 Besides Harkimo, candidates included another founder of the party Auramo, and the former's parliamentary assistant Mirita Saxberg.
 Because the movement was not a registered party, each of its candidates had to gather signatures of at least 100 voters to form a constituency association.
 The party used controversial microtargeting in its campaign advertising.

 In June 2019, Harkimo announced that the Movement Now would start collecting signed support cards in order to become a registered political party.
 The Ministry of Justice announced on 14 November 2019 that Movement Now had been registered as a political party.